-7. Interest Rate Swap and Other Comprehensive Income
+8. Interest Rate Swap and Other Comprehensive Income

-During March 2008, the Company entered into a variable-to-fixed interest rate swap agreement with SunTrust Bank, National Association (SunTrust) to mitigate the Company's floating interest rate on an aggregate of up to \$120 million of debt that is currently or expected to be outstanding under our amended and restated credit facility.
-The interest rate swap had an effective date of March 19, 2008 and a termination date of March 19, 2010 for \$50 million of the initial \$120 million and March 19, 2011 for the remaining \$70 million.
+During March 2008, the Company entered into a variable-to-fixed interest rate swap agreement with SunTrust Bank, National Association (SunTrust) to hedge the Company's floating interest rate on an aggregate of up to \$120 million of debt that is currently or expected to be outstanding under the Company's amended and restated credit facility.
+The interest rate swap has an effective date of March 19, 2008 and a termination date of March 19, 2010 for \$50 million of the initial \$120 million and March 19, 2011 for the remaining \$70 million.
 The agreement was designated as a cash flow hedge under which the Company is required to make payments based on a fixed interest rate of 2.7925% calculated on an initial notional amount of \$120 million.
-In exchange the Company will receive interest on a \$120 million of notional amount at a variable rate.
-The variable rate interest the Company will receive is based on the 3-month LIBOR rate.
+In exchange the Company will receive interest on a \$120 million of notional amount at a variable rate that is based on the 3-month LIBOR rate.

 The Company adopted SFAS No. 157, Fair Value Measurements, (SFAS 157) effective December 31, 2007 for financial assets and liabilities measured on a recurring basis.
 SFAS 157 applies to all financial assets and financial liabilities that are being measured and reported on a fair value basis.
-There was no impact for adoption of SFAS 157 to the consolidated financial statements as of July 13, 2008.
+There was no impact for adoption of SFAS 157 to the consolidated financial statements as of October 5, 2008.
 SFAS 157 requires disclosure that establishes a framework for measuring fair value and expands disclosure about fair value measurements.
 SFAS 157 requires fair value measurement to be classified and disclosed in one of the following three categories:

-- Level 1: Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities. - Level 2: Quoted prices in markets that are not active or inputs which are observable, either directly or indirectly, for substantially the full term of the asset or liability. - Level 3: Prices or valuation techniques that require inputs that are both significant to the fair value measurement and unobservable (i.e., supported by little or no market activity).
+Level 1: Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities.

+Level 2: Quoted prices in markets that are not active or inputs which are observable, either directly or indirectly, for substantially the full term of the asset or liability.

+Level 3: Prices or valuation techniques that require inputs that are both significant to the fair value measurement and unobservable (i.e., supported by little or no market activity).

 The interest rate swap discussed above falls into the Level 2 category under the guidance of SFAS 157.
-The fair market value of the interest rate swap as of July 13, 2008 was \$2.0 million, \$1.2 million net of tax, which is recorded in Other Assets on the Company's condensed consolidated balance sheet.
-As of July 13, 2008, the unrealized gain associated with this cash flow hedging instrument is recorded in Accumulated Other Comprehensive Income, net of tax, on the Company's condensed consolidated balance sheet.
+The fair market value of the interest rate swap as of October 5, 2008 was \$585,000, \$356,000 net of tax, which is recorded in Other Assets on the Company's condensed consolidated balance sheet.
+As of October 5, 2008, the unrealized gain (loss) associated with this cash flow hedging instrument is recorded in Accumulated Other Comprehensive Income, net of tax, on the Company's condensed consolidated balance sheet.